Ukraine says it damaged Russian flagship in missile strike, crew evacuates - NewsBreak

 “It is inevitable that the Russian troops will be held responsible.
 We will drag everyone to a tribunal, and not only for what was done in Bucha,” Zelenskyy said late Wednesday.

-He also said work was continuing to clear tens of thousands of unexploded shells, mines and trip wires left in northern Ukraine by the departing Russians.
-He urged people returning to homes to be wary of any unfamiliar objects and report them to police.Copyright 2022 Nexstar Media Inc. All rights reserved.
+He also said work was continuing to clear tens of thousands of unexploded shells, mines, and tripwires left in northern Ukraine by the departing Russians.
+He urged people returning to homes to be wary of any unfamiliar objects and report them to the police.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0